mazocode/modbus2mqtt/README.md

 can read from one or more Modbus TCP gateways (e.g. the Waveshare RS485 to Ethernet) simultaneously.
 The state of the coils can be published as a json message and their state can also be changed with a json message sent to the rpc topic.

+## Changes from the upstream version
+1) Read input register
+2) Basic support of big and little endian registers

 ## Configuration

 Create a configuration file (see examples/).
 Here is the basic syntax: